 An intro to serrano pepper

 The fresh Serrano peppers are grown and harvested in the late summer and till the fall season.
-But my local Wegmans store carries these throughout the year, giving me a comfort of enjoying them in various recipes without worrying about its growing season.
+But my local Wegmans store carries these throughout the year, allowing me to enjoy them in various recipes without worrying about its growing season.

 The green, unripe pepper has a crisp texture and grassy taste.
 And it mellows down to tender with mild sweetness as it ripens.
-On the other hand, its heat and peppery flavors intensifies as it gets aged.
-Meaning, the ripe peppers are hot with bold flavors than the unripe, green ones.
+On the other hand, its heat and peppery flavors intensify as it ages.
+The ripe peppers are hotter with bold flavors than the unripe, green ones.

 The Scoville scale units of serrano pepper

 Are serrano peppers hot?
 Yes, its heat ranges between 10,000 to 23,000 SHU units.
-Whereas jalapeno range between and green pepper measures at 0 SHU.
-The seeds are cream in color, and flat round in shape.
+At the same time, jalapeno ranges between and green pepper measures at 0 SHU.
+The seeds are cream in color, and flat and round in shape.

-The seeds are clutched to the white membrane that's evenly distributed in its body.
-The white membrane that holds the seeds and contains the heat causing chemical ‘capsaicin’.
+The seeds are clutched to the white membrane evenly distributed in its body.
+The white membrane that holds the seeds and contains the heat-causing chemical ‘capsaicin’.
 And this capsaicin is found in the coatings of the seeds as well.

 What are serrano peppers good for?

-It works great on a chopped salad, guacamole, salsa, and making hot sauces.
-While cooking In curries and chilies, you may add them as a whole and discard it later infusing the dishes with rich zesty flavors with less heat.
+It works great on a chopped salad, guacamole, salsa, and hot sauces.
+While cooking curries and chilies, you may add them as a whole and discard them later, infusing the dishes with rich, zesty flavors with less heat.

-Always handle with caution, you may also wear a pair of gloves to avoid any skin irritations.
+Always handle with caution; you may also wear gloves to avoid any skin irritations.